minlan-yu/cs243-site/README.md

 - 11/4-8: Schedule individual meetings with Minlan to get feedback on your midterm report
 - 11/24 Tu, 12/3 Tu: Final project presentation
 - 12/11 Final project due at noon
-- 12/12 Review of other students' projects due at noon
+- 12/12 Review of other students' projects due at midnight

 ### Project Proposal
 The project proposal serves as a checkpoint, providing a basis for your meetings with Minlan and your pitch presentations.